-Palm Oil is the most consumed vegetable oil across the world.
-It is used in everyday products that I can guarantee you’re using, but simply yet to realise.
-Household products such as toothpaste, shampoo, cosmetics, confectionery and baked goods are prime examples of the ways we are contributing to the destruction and demolition of nature across Asia.
+Palm Oil is the most consumed vegetable oil in the world.
+It is used in everyday products that I can guarantee you’re using and consuming throughout your home; toothpaste, shampoo, cosmetics, confectionery and baked goods are a few prime examples of the ways we are contributing to the destruction and demolition of nature across Asia.

-This consumer-driven oil is an extreme culprit of habitat degradation, deforestation and unfortunately, global warming.
-It’s also important to note, that these issues are far from minor; they are global problems that are bound to impact the population, the animals and the environment in dramatic ways if they’re refused to be resolved.
+The exploitation of this oil is an extreme culprit of habitat degradation, deforestation and unfortunately, climate breakdown… They are global issues that are bound to impact the population, the animals and the environment in dramatic ways if they continue to be ignored.

-The beautiful Malaysian state of Sabah has a dramatic contribution to the amount of Palm Oil consumed across the globe.
-The palm trees used to create the oil in this country are not native; they were imported from South Africa due to the similar climate, but have since turned into a globally consumed product that has taken over the world.
+The beautiful Malaysian state of Sabah is a dramatic contributor to the amount of Palm Oil consumed across the globe.
+The palm trees used to create the oil are not native to Malaysia, they were imported from South Africa due to a similar climate, but have since turned into a globally consumed product that has taken over the world.

-The local animals of Borneo are decreasing at severely alarming rates.
-Their habitat is being lost by the kilometres, the Kinabatangan river is being polluted by sediment and silt, and their beautiful species are going to be endangered before the click our fingers.
+Not to mention that the native Bornean animals are decreasing at severely alarming rates.
+The Orangutan population has decreased by over 50% in the last 16 years… Their habitat is being lost by hectares, the Kinabatangan River is being polluted by sediment and silt, and these beautiful wildlife species are going to be critically endangered at the click of our fingers.

-If things continue in this destructive manner, the Orang-utan and Pygmy Elephant will be extinct in the next 5-10 years.
+If things continue in such a destructive manner, these animals will be extinct in the next 5-10 years.
 After personally witnessing these beautiful, timid creatures enjoying their life in the wild, I really am struggling to understand the logic behind the constant devastation.

-On a 5-hour drive through what used to be consumed by jungle, was now completely and utterly consumed by continuous plantations.
+On a 5-hour drive through what used to be consumed by rainforest, was now completely and utterly demolished for continuous plantations.
 Plantation, after plantation, after plantation… To the point where another species of tree was yet to be seen across the kilometres of hills in sight.
 As far as the eye could see were straight lines of palm, damaged terrain and freshly planted crop.

-I spent the entire journey completely confused by the backbone of the madness.
-The tens of thousands of kilometres now submerged by palms used to be lush, rugged jungle full of wildlife and a world like no other.
+I spent the entire journey completely confused by the backbone of this madness.
+The tens of thousands of kilometres now submerged by palms used to be lush, rugged rainforest full of wildlife and a world like no other.
 Now, there is nothing left but a total man-made mess.

 And that was just the beginning.

 Our cruise down the Kinabatangan river really brought the reality right up to my nose.
-The palms were pushing through the jungle and onto the banks of the river.
-One minute we were stopped on the river looking at families of Macaque, Proboscis Monkeys and a gentle Pygmy Elephant, and a few metres down was the start of a plantation.
+The palms were pushing through the rainforest and onto the banks of the river.
+One minute we were stopped looking at families of Macaque, Proboscis Monkeys and a gentle Pygmy Elephant, and a few metres down was the start of a plantation.

-I really do fear for what will happen next – I fear for the day that these animals will be completely out of hope.
+I really do fear what will happen next.
+I fear for the day that these animals will be completely out of hope.

-As heartbreaking as it is, it really made me realise that we – the international buyers – are the entire problem.
+As heartbreaking as it is, it really made me realise that these huge corporations and international markets are the entire problem.
 The residents of Borneo merely want to survive, grow their country and live a life worthy of living.

 They truly believe that in the future Palm Oil will replace all fossil fuels.
-They believe it has completely shaped the country they now call home – and that it will continue to as things consistently grow.
-It’s a difficult situation when the people’s lives are dramatically improving, whilst the wildlife and environment drastically diminish.
+They believe it has completely shaped the country they call home, and that it will continue to as things consistently grow.
+It’s a difficult situation when people’s lives are dramatically improving, whilst the wildlife and environment drastically diminish.

-I’ve made the decision to try and remove Palm Oil in every way that I can.
-And in the meantime, this is a discussion that really needs to be had.
-There has to be another way for an impoverished country to improve its economy, living standards and overall wellbeing – without creating such a global and completely toxic issue.
+I’ve made the decision to try and remove unsustainable palm oil in every way that I can.
+And in the meantime, I believe this is a discussion that really needs to be had.
+There has to be another way for a country of the global south to improve its economy, living standards and overall wellbeing, without creating such an environmentally destructive issue.

-Throughout my entire trip, I was feeling utterly hurt for the beautiful animals whose lives were eventually going to come to an end.
+Throughout my entire trip, I was feeling utterly hurt for the beautiful animals whose lives were eventually going to come to an end, as well as for the people who were simply in search of an income.
 I really did leave this beautiful part of the world with an extremely confused head, and an even heavier heart.